zencart/documentation/content/dev/languages/creating_a_language_pack.md

 - Create installation instructions (_Install.txt_ or _Install.html_)

 - Add the locale to your language files.
-We can guess it for them by editing the call to _setlocale()_ in the following files
+We can guess it for them by editing the call to _setlocale()_ in the following files:

-includes/languages/<your language>.php
+  `includes/languages/YOURLANGUAGE.php`

-admin/includes/languages/<your language>.php
+  `admin/includes/languages/YOURLANGUAGE.php`

 ```